jjenkov/java-examples/README.md

 # Java Examples
 A set of Java examples - of Java SE features (core Java) and techniques.

-The Java examples are related to the Java tutorials at <a href="http://tutorials.jenkov.com">tutorials.jenkov.com</a> .
+The Java examples are related to the Java tutorials at <a href="https://jenkov.com">jenkov.com</a> .
 Many of these Java examples will be hard to understand without the corresponding tutorial explaining the topic and the examples.

+# Examples Use Latest Version of Java
+Since part of the examples in this Git repository are using new Java language features - you should use the latest version of Java when trying to run them.

 ## Java Concurrency Examples